TimothyByrd/ChaosHelper/README.md

 ## Troubleshooting

 1. You must configure your account name, poesessid and source filter in settings.jsonc.
-2. If you restart Path of Exile, you must restart the tool, so it can find the PoE window.
 3. If you are just starting out, type an 'f' in the ChaosHelper window to force an initial generation of the loot filter, and then change zones in-game.
 4. Don't do a text selection in the ChaosHelper console window.
 If you do, the tool will be stopped until the selection is removed.
 5. Check for error messages in the tool window.
-If the window closed, there should be log files in the `logs` folder.
+If the tool window has closed, there should be log files in the `logs` folder.
 6. If you are playing in an non-English PoE, will need to build the tool yourself and translate some strings - particularly the "You have entered" it looks for in client.txt.
 (But tell me what it took, and I may make this easier in the future.)

 ## Building the tool